DUI Bail Overview

 SCRAM Alcohol Monitoring

 In some cases, the court may order a “SCRAM” as part of your release terms.
 The SCRAM device is an alcohol monitoring device that you wear on your ankle.
 It monitors for alcohol 24/7.
-Any alcohol violation will be reported to the court who will then revoke your probation and issue a warrant for your arrest.
-The SCRAM is usually ordered to be worn from 6 months to 1 year.
+Any alcohol violation will be reported to the court who will then revoke your release status and issue a warrant for your arrest.
+The SCRAM is usually ordered to be worn while your case is pending.

 In some cases, the court may order “Self-Helps” as part of probation.
 This requirement could include AA meetings, outpatient treatment, or counseling.